farzher/fuzzysort/README.md

 console.log(results)
 ```

-This will be a simple method call when I figure out how to make it fast.
+This will be a simple method call once I'm able to make it fast.